TURKMENISTAN – North – Daşoguz, Lebap (Turkmenabat)

 Crater #1 (Water Crater).
 An almost perfect circle about 50m across, it has vertical walls about 35m down to a fairly deep lake full of greenish water that rarely if ever freezes.
 The walls have obvious sedimentary layering.
 An island of plastic bottles floats on the surface and moves around with air currents.

-The highway to Daroguz was a mess of pot holes and rough pavement for the first 100kms, then ok for a while.
+The highway to Daroguz was a mess of potholes and rough pavement for the first 100kms, then ok for a while.
 After the turnoff to Dasoguz, the potholes returned.
 Another oddity of Turkmen roads is that you often have to completely change sides of the highway.

 KUNYA-URGENCH (pop 30,000) World Heritage Site (2005)

-Old Gurgānj also known as Kunya-Urgench, Old Urgench or Urganj, is in north Turkmenistan, just south from its border with Uzbekistan.
+Old Gurgānj also known as Kunya-Urgench, Old Urgench or Urganj, is in north Turkmenistan, just south of its border with Uzbekistan.
 It is the site of the ancient town of Ürgenç (Urgench), which contains the ruins of the capital of Khwarazm, a part of the Achaemenid Empire.
-Its inhabitants deserted the town in the 1700s in order to develop a new settlement, and Kunya-Urgench has remained undisturbed ever since.
+Its inhabitants deserted the town in the 1700s to develop a new settlement, and Kunya-Urgench has remained undisturbed ever since.
 In 2005, the ruins of Old Urgench were inscribed on the UNESCO List of World Heritage Sites.

 History.
 The exact dates when Kunya-Urgench was founded remain uncertain, but archaeological finds at the Kyrkmolla Hill (one of the main fortresses at the site) reveal that the town already had a strong structure in the 5th and 4th centuries BC.
 Some of the earliest records show that Khwarezm was conquered by the Arabs in 712, and Kunya-Urgench was given the Arabic name “Gurgandj”.
 The city rose to prominence between the 10th and 14th centuries as the Khwarezmian capital, and as an important trading centre, competing in fame and population with many other Central Asian cities, such as Bukhara.
 It had become highly prosperous due to its strategic location on the main trade routes from the south to the north, and the west to the east, vastly contributing to the development of science and culture in Central Asia.

-In 1220 both town and dam were destroyed by the Mongols and the surrounding area became a marsh.
+In 1220 both the town and dam were destroyed by the Mongols and the surrounding area became a marsh.
 In 1221, Genghis Khan destroyed the city in the Mongol invasion of Central Asia, in what is considered to be one of the bloodiest massacres in human history.
 Despite the devastating effects of the invasion, the city was revived and it regained its previous status.
 It was described by the 14th-century Berber traveller Ibn Battuta as “the largest, greatest, most beautiful and most important city of the Turks.
-It has fine bazaars and broad streets, a great number of buildings and abundance of commodities”.
+It has fine bazaars and broad streets, a great number of buildings and an abundance of commodities”.

 In 1373, Timur attacked Khwarezm, and its ruler Yusef Sufi of the Sufi Dynasty surrendered to Timur.
 In 1379, Yusef Sufi rebelled against Timur, who sacked Urgench, and Yusef Sufi was killed.
-In 1388, the Sufi dynasty of Urgench again revolted against Timur; this time Timur razed Urgench to the ground and massacred its population, destroyed the city’s irrigation system, and had barley planted over the ground where the city had once stood, leaving only one mosque standing.
-This, coupled with the sudden change of the Amu-Darya River’s course, constituted the beginning of Kunya-Urgench’s decline until the 16th century, when it was replaced as a regional capital by Khiva and was ultimately abandoned.
+In 1388, the Sufi dynasty of Urgench again revolted against Timur; this time Timur razed Urgench to the ground and massacred its population, destroyed the city’s irrigation system, and had barely planted over the ground where the city had once stood, leaving only one mosque standing.
+This, coupled with the sudden change of the Amu-Darya River’s course, constituted the beginning of Kunya-Urgench’s decline until the 16th century when it was replaced as a regional capital by Khiva and was ultimately abandoned.

 The ingenuity and skill of the local craftsmen and architects can be seen in the exceptional construction details, such as structure, form or ornamentation, which have been perfected throughout time.
-Furthermore, traditional building techniques have survived to this day: for example, the kilns at Kunya Urgench are still used throughout the region for the production of bricks utilised in the reconstruction of historic buildings.
+Furthermore, traditional building techniques have survived to this day: for example, the kilns at Kunya Urgench are still used throughout the region for the production of bricks utilized in the reconstruction of historic buildings.

 The new town of Urgench was developed to the southeast, in present-day Uzbekistan.

 Kutlug-Timur Minaret.
 The Kutlug Timur minaret is perhaps the most striking structure here.
 It dates to the 11th and 12th centuries, and measures 60 meters in height, making it the highest monument in the park.
-Its diameter is 12 meters at its base, and 2 at the top.
+Its diameter is 12 meters at its base and 2 at the top.

-On the basis of its decorative brickwork, including Kufic inscriptions, the minaret is thought to be an earlier construction, only restored by Kutlug-Timur around 1330.
+Based on its decorative brickwork, including Kufic inscriptions, the minaret is thought to be an earlier construction, only restored by Kutlug-Timur around 1330.

 Turabek-Khanum Mausoleum.

 The original building was composed of two chambers: a large domed hall and a smaller one behind it.
-The large chamber is twelve-sided on the exterior and hexagonal on the interior, being preceded by an entrance portal and a vestibule.Related image
+The large chamber is twelve-sided on the exterior and hexagonal on the interior, being preceded by an entrance portal and a vestibule.

 One of the most impressive architectural features of the mausoleum is the circular dome covering the main hall, whose surface is covered in colourful mosaic which forms intricate ornamental patterns consisting of flowers and stars, creating a visual view of constellations and the cosmos.
-Image result for Turabek-Khanum Mausoleum.

 Tekesh Mausoleum.
 This structure is the presumed Tomb of Sultan Ala al-din Tekesh, the founder of the Khwarezm Empire and its ruler between 1172-1200.